3 Ball Golf Bet, Explained

-A 3-ball bet is a wager on which of the three golfers in a single PGA Tour tee group will post the lowest score for one specific round.
+The sportsbook version of a 3 ball bet is a wager on which of the three golfers in a single tournament tee group posts the lowest score for one specific round.

-Sportsbooks build 3-ball markets around real tee-time pairings.
-If Rory McIlroy, Scottie Scheffler, and Justin Thomas are scheduled to tee off together for Round 1 at the Masters, the book will post odds on each player to shoot the lowest score in that group for that round only.
+Books build 3-ball markets around real tee-time pairings.
+If Rory McIlroy, Scottie Scheffler, and Justin Thomas are scheduled to tee off together for Round 1 at the Masters, the book posts odds on each player to shoot the lowest score in that group for that round only.
 You pick one.
 The bet settles when all three have finished.

 Three things to know up front: